 - The Genius™ 3D Mammography™ exam reduces callbacks by up to 40% compared to 2D alone.2,4

 Women over age 40 do not need a physician’s referral for their yearly screening mammogram.
 Mammograms are available at Artesia General Hospital from Monday through Friday, 7 am to 6:30 pm.

 The process of a 3D mammogram is the same as a conventional 2D exam.
 Our technologist will position you, compress your breast and take images from different angles.
+Our SmartCurve paddle is curved, which reduces pinching by mirroring the curve of the breast.
 There’s no additional compression required, and it only takes a few extra seconds for a more accurate exam.

 Screening mammogram appointments usually take 15 minutes from start to finish, and the scan itself is typically only 3.7 seconds.
 Learn more about 3D mammography by downloading our “What to Expect” brochure (también disponible en español), or watching the below video.

 - Friedewald SM, Rafferty EA, Rose SL, et al. Breast cancer screening using tomosynthesis in combination with digital mammography.
 JAMA.
 2014 Jun 25;311(24):2499-507.

 - Zuckerman SP, Conant EF, Keller BM, et al. Implementation of Synthesized Two-dimensional Mammography in a Population-based Digital Breast Tomosynthesis Screening Program.
 Radiology.
 2016 Dec;281(3):730–736.

 - Skaane P, Bandos A, Eben EB, et al. Two-view digital breast tomosynthesis screening with synthetically reconstructed projection images: comparison with digital breast tomosynthesis with full-field digital mammographic images.
 Radiology.
 2014 Jun;271(3):655–63.